emilyst/home/README.md

 below help mitigate that weirdness.

 Note that this repository contains _configuration_, not setup itself.
-Nothing here is meant to take over and make decisions actively.
+Nothing here is meant to take over and act decisively of its own accord.
 It does not install things.
 It does not change global system settings.
 That is left for me, as a user, to do.
-It merely configures whatever exists, if it exists.
+It merely configures relevant programs if they exist.

 Setup
 -----

 To set up, `git-clone(1)` is not recommended.
-The home directory already exists, so we don't need to create a new working tree, as `git-clone(1)` would do.
+The home directory already exists, so we don't need to create a new working tree, which `git-clone(1)` would do.
 An unqualified `git clone` would also set up the default Git directory.
 I don't want either of those things to happen.

-Instead, I treat my home directory as an existing working tree to initialize with `git-init(1)` and add a remote to.
+Instead, I treat my home directory as an existing working tree to initialize with `git-init(1)`.
 I also use a non-default Git directory which won't be found by Git automatically.
 This will prevent most tooling from seeing my home directory as a repository under most circumstances.

 To do this, I explicitly set the Git directory and the Git working tree for all Git commands which manipulate the home repository.
 I use an alias which conveniently sets all these.
 I call it `home`, simply enough.
+The `home` alias can be used in place of the `git` command to manage my home directory configuration.

     alias home="git --work-tree=$HOME --git-dir=$HOME/.home.git"